chamaeleonidae/api/docs/apis/limit-groups.md

 An example of this are your "How do you find this Feature?"
 Microsurveys.
 You may want only want to show one per week to limit fatigue.
 Your Limit Group would have `rate_limit_size=1` and `rate_limit-kind=7d` then include all of the Microsurveys.

-> Rate Limit Groups can purposefully overlap and work together to form a cohesive Rate Limiting strategy, to learn more or to run your strategy by the Team, feel free to [contact us](https://app.trychameleon.com/help).
+> Rate Limit Groups can purposefully overlap and work together to form a cohesive Rate Limiting strategy, to learn more or to run your strategy by the Team, feel free to [Contact us](https://app.trychameleon.com/help).

 -------